Will Yashar

 Will earned his undergraduate degree in physics from MIT.
 He began his research career investigating translational radiotherapy devices at UCSD Moores Cancer Center.
 During his undergraduate education, he received training in a variety of scientific disciplines, including dark matter, bioinformatics, and medical devices.
 After graduating, Will went on to be a founding employee of a molecular diagnostics biotech start-up, Abreos Biosciences (now a wholly owned subsidiary of Aegirbio).

 Will joined the OHSU MD/PhD Program in 2018 and has completed his clinical didactics training.
 He is now actively engaged in his PhD dissertation research in the laboratories of Drs.
 Theodore Braun, Brian Druker, and Emek Demir.
 Will's research interests include studying epigenetic mechanisms of leukemia initiation and therapeutic response, as well as developing computational techniques to better understand these phenomena.
-Outside of work, Will enjoys staying active with running, cycling, and swimming, cooking, and taking care of his buff tabby, Amelie. |
+Outside of work, Will enjoys staying active training for triathlons, cooking, and taking care of his buff tabby, Amelie. |

 Akram Taherinasab